ericlfrey/ericlfrey/README.md

 - 👨‍💻 All of my projects are available at [my Repo Page](https://github.com/ericlfrey?tab=repositories)

-- ⚡ Fun fact: I've been on HBO!
+- ⚡ Fun facts: I'm an Eagle Scout, and I've been on HBO!

 <br/>